 Financial pundits typically break debt up into two types:

 - “Bad” debt — credit cards, personal loans

 And with each of these types of debt comes two possible scenarios:

-In scenario #1, you can make payments and afford your debt.
-If this is true, then you should invest like normal – leverage your work 401k, max out an IRA, and begin to invest in a brokerage account.
-You should definitely make your payments to your debt, and invest with whatever extra money you have.
+In the first scenario, you can make payments and afford your debt.
+If this is true, then you should invest like normal — leverage your work 401(k), max out an IRA, and begin to invest in a brokerage account.
+You should definitely make your debt payments, and invest whatever extra money you have.

-If you fall into scenario #2, it get’s a little trickier.
+If you fall into the second scenario, it gets a little trickier.
 You already can’t afford your debt, so paying it back may not be an option.
-You should always try to work your debt, whether by negotiating it down, changing your payment terms, or earn more money to pay it back.
-Buy if none of these are viable, you’re going to have to claim bankruptcy.
-In either case, you should still invest – with one caveat…
+You should always try to work your debt, whether by negotiating it down, changing your payment terms, or earning more money to pay it back.
+But if none of these are viable, you’re going to have to claim bankruptcy.
+In either case, you should still invest — with one caveat . . . .

-Why a 401k and a IRA?
+Why a 401(k) and an IRA?
 In bankruptcy, these retirement accounts are protected.
-You could have $1 million in a 401k, and still get your debt erased in bankruptcy.
+You could have $1 million in a 401(k), and still get your debt erased in bankruptcy.
 That’s why it makes sense to continue to invest, even if you can’t afford your debt.

 Never Do This With Investments and Debt

-Now that you know that your 401k is protected, the only thing you have to remember is to NOT TOUCH IT!
+Now that you know that your 401(k) is protected, the only thing you have to remember is to not touch it!
 Too many people use their retirement accounts to pay off debt, and this is absolutely incorrect.
-Never take money out of a 401k or IRA to pay off debt.
+Never take money out of a 401(k) or IRA to pay off debt.
 Not only will you pay a penalty for withdraw, you’ll also pay tax on the money you withdraw.
-Then, you’re putting it towards debt that you can’t afford.
+Then, you’re putting it toward debt that you can’t afford.
 You basically lose-lose.
 You lose money for the future.
 You don’t get a better situation with your debt.
 You even have to pay more taxes.